 Alcohol-related harm costs the State an estimated €3.7 billion annually, with €2.4 billion of that figure accounted for by health and crime-related costs alone, and road traffic collisions and work-related losses (e.g. absenteeism and loss of productivity) costing more than €850 million.
 Therefore, it’s clear that while drinking alcohol is an individual choice, it is one that has significant social and economic impacts, with substantial costs borne by the State and, ultimately, the taxpayer.

 A reduction in harmful drinking through the introduction of MUP will benefit everyone in Irish society.

 Why do we need MUP – isn’t Ireland already one of the most expensive countries in the EU for alcohol?

 MUP is about tackling the very cheapest alcohol and reducing harm amongst the heaviest drinkers.
-We have relatively high excise duty on alcohol but it is also relatively affordable, particularly, in the off-trade which now dominates alcohol sales in Ireland.
+We have relatively high excise duty on alcohol but it is also exceptional affordable, particularly, in the retail market which now dominates alcohol sales in Ireland.

 Irrespective of income levels, low-risk drinkers are little affected by MUP, with the impacts of MUP increasing in line with the levels at which a person is drinking.
 As harmful drinkers purchase more alcohol at less than the proposed MUP thresholds compared with other groups, they would be affected most by this policy, leading to substantial health gains and a significant reduction in alcohol harm.